ojasvanema/Leetcode-helper-VS-code-extension/README.md

-# cph-leetcode README
+# README

-This is the README for your extension "cph-leetcode".
-After writing up a brief description, we recommend including the following sections.
+This extension allows you to fetch testcases from leetcode problem and run it locally in VS code.

 ## Features